-Taking place at 11am Eastern/4pm UK on Tuesday 15th June, this session will examine the overall structure of the book and its different voices.
+This session took place on Tuesday 15th June, and examined the overall structure of the book and its different voices.
 In what ways is the art and science of timely action similar to, and in what ways different from, the modern sciences of behavior?
 Why is “action inquiry” particularly responsive to the crises of our time — the crisis of non-mutuality in gender relations, the climate crisis, and the crisis of distraction encouraged by social media and artificial intelligence?
-Please click here to register your place.
+Highlights video coming shortly…

 Taking place at 11am Eastern/4pm UK on Wednesday 15th September, this session will focus primarily on first-person, subjective modes of action inquiry, such as writing ‘developmental autobiographies’ to see how our personal history influences our present outlook.
 We also explore how to expand our awareness into the four territories of experience in the present, whether we are alone or engaged with others.
 Please click here to register your place for this second session.